concierge/Concierge/doc/ModuleCreation.md

 ### What is a Module?
 A module is a piece of code that tells Concierge what to respond with after receiving messages from any chat platform.
 It is meant to only handle messages specified with the associated command.

-For example, a module meant to respond with current time will only handle messages beginning with `/time` where `/` is the `commandPrefix` specifying messages for Concierge and `time` is the command, specifying messages for the our module.
+For example, a module meant to respond with current time will only handle messages beginning with `/time` where `/` is the `commandPrefix` specifying messages for Concierge and `time` is the command, specifying messages for the module.

 A module needs to tell Concierge three things:
 - Associated command for the module